Skip to main content

 Asset types

 Console is built around a single navigation shell that treats your data as typed assets.
-Files, memory, and datasets are all first-class asset types managed the same way.
+Files and memory are both first-class asset types managed the same way.

 Files are general-purpose objects you upload and retrieve.
 This is the asset type available in the current beta.

 Memory refers to Walrus Memory namespaces, the portable memory layer for AI agents.
-At GA you can browse, search, and manage your agent memory and renew its storage directly in Console, without touching the SDK.
+At GA you can browse, search, and manage your agent memory directly in Console, without touching the SDK.
+Console plans to add memory storage renewal in a post-GA release.

 Accounts and sign-in

-You sign in through Google, with Apple joining soon, using Sui zkLogin capabilities.
+You sign in through Google or Apple using Sui zkLogin capabilities.
 Console derives a Sui address from your identity and silently provisions a Pearl wallet (the embedded wallet Console manages for you), so you do not manage private keys or hold tokens to get started.

 Identities from different providers map to separate accounts.
 Console shows an account-separation notice the first time you sign in so it is clear which identity owns which data.